Probable Event Constrained Optimization and A Data-embedded Solution Paradigm: The Probable Event Constraint (PEC)

-where $e$ is Euler's number.
-Nevertheless, the $N$ that satisfies (\ref{N-RCP}) is significantly bigger than $1/\alpha$ under condition (\ref{CD}).
-With the $N$ determined by (\ref{N-RCP}), it cannot guarantee that $\mathcal{X}_{\rm S}$ is an accurate approximation of $\mathcal{X}_{\rm P}$ according to Proposition \ref{RDA}.

-To sum up, the existing solution methods of CCO are either inapplicable or ineffective for solving PCCO.
-The purpose of next section is developing a novel solution method that is 1) probability distribution-free (it's based on historical data rather than pre-known probability distribution functions), 2) general (it does not rely on linearity or convexity assumptions on system constraints), and 3) computationally effective (it facilitates the development of effective data reduction methods).
+In summary, the existing solution methods for optimization problems under uncertainty have limited applicability for solving PECO (i.e., the scenario approach is not applicable, while the minimax method is only applicable to some simple convex cases).
+The purpose of next section is developing a novel solution method that is: 1) distribution-free (it's based on historical data rather than pre-known probability distribution functions), 2) general (it does not rely on linearity or convexity assumptions on system constraints), and 3) computationally effective (it facilitates the development of effective data reduction methods).

-\section{The Proposed Solution Paradigm for PCCO: Data-based Deterministication}
+\section{The Proposed Solution Paradigm for PECO: Data-embedded Deterministication}

-Assuming that the probability distribution function $P(\xi)$ is not perfectly known, and instead, a set of historical measurements of $\xi$, i.e., $\mathcal{D}=\{\xi^{(k)}_{\rm d},\; k=1,\ldots,D\}$ where $D$ is a finite but big number, is available, this section aims at developing a novel concept of data-based deterministication\footnote{In most of the solution processes of optimization problems under uncertainty, the first and foremost step is converting the logic models into their deterministic approximations, i.e. linear, nonlinear, or integer programs.
-Inspired by the widely adopted term ``convexification" in the optimization field, which refers to the process of converting or approximating non-convex problems into convex ones, we define a verb ``determinisfy" to refer to convert a logic model into its deterministic approximations, and the term ``deterministication" to refer to the process of determinisfying.}.
-There are basically two factors that determines the quality of deterministication: accuracy and computational tractability.